 people find out more about your work?

-Thank you, Anila, for participating in this interview and this project.
+Thank you, Reggie, for participating in this interview and this project.
 It’s very much appreciated.